Disquiet in Baltics over sympathies of Russian speakers

 Some ethnic Latvians say Russian speakers were hostile to Latvia's adoption of the euro because of the influence of Russian media.

-For all that, Marija Kokareva, a 20-something vendor at a market in the centre of Daugavpils, is the face of a new generation that sees Latvia as its motherland.
+For all that, Marija Kokareva, a 20-something vendor at a market in the center of Daugavpils, is the face of a new generation that sees Latvia as its motherland.

 "I've spent my childhood in Latvia," she said in Russian.
 "I'm a Latvian citizen and would of course not want to separate from Latvia.
 We are proud of our country."